NumEconCopenhagen/projects-2019-mcb/dataproject/README.md

 The purpose of this project is to gather stock data from the S&P500 using Yahoo's native API, and consolidate it into a single CSV-file.
 From there we create a chart comparing one of the companies from S&P500 to the S&P500 benchmark.
-We chose 2000/01/01 arbitrarily as our start date with a dynamic end date (last closing date).
+We chose 2016/01/01 arbitrarily as our start date with the end date being 2019/05/20).

 During the process we decided to cut out the interactive widget due to time restraints.